HISTORY OF CASCADE LOCKS

 Parallel to the canal, was the Cascade Race, built in 1832 by Eliakim Crosby.
 It was this separate mill race which turned the water wheels of the Cascade Mills along with several other flour mills, a woolen mill, a furniture factory, five iron furnaces, a distillery, and other early Akron industries.

-The first building constructed on the project site was The Cascade Grist Mill, it was built by in 1840 by William Mitchell.
-Ownership changed hands a few times before Ferdinand Schumacher purchased the mill in 1868.
+Ferdinand Schumacher purchased the Cascade Grist Mill in 1868.
 By 1876 he had invested heavily in the structure by constructing a state-of-the-art water power system, including a 36 foot "overshot" wheel.

 1900